Sebbia/antora-builder/README.md

 ## Usage with Docker

-This is dependencies which have to be installed on the host system:
+These are dependencies which have to be installed on the host system:
 * Docker
 * Docker Compose
 * bash